MythicalMayhem/MythicalMayhem/README.md

     had my first 4 certificates at the age of 15, always learning new stuff in every domain,  planning to specialize on low level programing and back end.
-    Huge astronomy nerd, and fond
+    Huge astronomy nerd, and fond of FNAF

   </p>
    </div>